GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: Each tier beyond its minimum can either increase the range of the sphere's journey by 25 yards.

-**Critical Failure**: The sphere doesn't stablize as it forms, causing it to detonate in your grasp.
+**Critical Failure**: The sphere doesn't stabilize as it forms, causing it to detonate in your grasp.
 The attacks from the spell gain a bonus against you equal to the spell's tier.
 Additionally, anything within range must succeed a DV 18 [Prcp] or [Rflx] save or be blinded for a number of minutes equal to the points of failure.
 You are instead blinded for a number of hours equal to the points of failure.
 Even if you succeed your save, you will be blind for a number of minutes equal to the spell's tier.

 #### Sunshower